-3 , Payments Available to: Energy Supplement (page 39) all recipients living in Australia.
+Payments Available to: Energy Supplement (page 39) all recipients living in Australia.
 Pharmaceutical Allowance (page 41) single principal carers, recipients aged 55 or over after 9 continuous months on payment and recipients with a partial or temporarily reduced capacity to work.
 Telephone Allowance (page 42) single phone subscribers who are principal carers, or aged 55 or over after 9 continuous months on payment, or who have a partial capacity to work, and some partnered phone subscribers.
 Rent Assistance (page 38) recipients renting in the private rental market or community housing.
-Go to servicesaustralia.gov.au/rentassistance for more information about eligibility and related rules.
+Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Family Tax Benefit Part A (page 2) Family Tax Benefit Part B (page 4) recipients with dependent children.
 Child Care Subsidy (page 6) Advance payment eligible recipients.
-Go to servicesaustralia.gov.au/advancepayments for more information about eligibility and related rules.

-Concession cards Automatically issued to: Pensioner Concession Card (page 44) single principal carers, recipients aged 55 or over after 9 continuous months on payment and recipients with a partial capacity to work.
-Health Care Card (page 45) all other recipients.
+Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
+Concession cards Automatically issued to: Pensioner Concession single principal carers, recipients aged 55 or over after 9 continuous Card (page 44) months on payment and recipients with a partial capacity to work. months on payment and recipients